zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/README.md

 # Specification of test zones for MethodsV2

 This document structure contains test zone specifications for [MethodsV2], which is not a Test Case module.
-Instead it collection of Method specifications refered to by the test case specifications and implemented Perl methods used by the implementations of the Test Cases, respectively.
+Instead it is a collection of Method specifications referred to by the Test Case specifications and implemented by Perl methods used in the implementations of the Test Cases, respectively.

-The purpose of the test zones for [MethodsV2] is verify that the implementation of the methods matches the specifications.
+The purpose of the test zones for [MethodsV2] is to verify that the implementation of the methods matches the specifications.

-Test zone specifications for the following methods are available (work in progress):
+Test zone specifications for the following methods are available:

 [Get parent NS IP addresses](get-parent-ns-ip-addresses.md) [Get delegation NS names and IP addresses]